Famke2604/NLPSpamDetection/README.md

 ```
 Where each email has the subject of the email as the first line and the rest of the message on the next lines.

 Before creating and training the classifiers, we preprocessed the data.
 We removed punctuation, removed stopwords and tokenization.
+We chose to leave in punctuation such as `?` and `!` since they are excess use is often a characteristic to spam-mails.
 To create word embeddings, we create a dictionary for each word in the mail.

 Example ham-mail after preprocessing: